survivejs/webpack-book/manuscript/styling/05_linting.md

 ## Conclusion

-After these changes, we have linting for our styling in place.
+After these changes, there is style linting in place.
 Now you can catch CSS-related problems.

 To recap: